ccatobs/MODBUS/README.md

 | cryo      | Cryocooler                        |

-In order to enroll a new modbus device, just provide the config file mb_client_config_`<device>`.json to the ConfigFiles directory.
+To enroll a new modbus device, just provide the config file mb_client_config_`<device>`.json to the ConfigFiles directory.

 ## Content